Bulk plasmons in elemental metals: Results

 where $\Omega$ is the main pole of the MPA representation and $V$ is the volume of the unit cell.

-Fig.~\ref{fig:main-peak}(a) shows the relation between the computed $Z_{\mathrm{eff}}$ and the number of valence electrons, $Z_{\mathrm{val}}$, for the set of 25 studied metals.
+Fig.~\ref{fig:main-peak}(a) shows the relation between the computed $Z_{\mathrm{eff}}$ and the number of valence electrons, $Z_{\mathrm{val}}$, for the set of 26 studied metals.
 The values are listed in the last column of Table~\ref{tab:metals}.
 For some of the cases $Z_{\mathrm{eff}}$ is close to the number of electrons in the outer orbitals.
 For example, the value of $0.9$, $2.1$, and $10.17$ are very close to $1$, $2$, and $10$, corresponding to the number of electrons in the 3s$^1$, 4s$^2$, and 4d$^{10}$ orbitals of Na, Ca, and Pd, respectively.
 However, in several cases like Co, Ag, and Ta, the mixed nature of the different orbital contributions to the plasmon energy and thus $Z_{\mathrm{eff}}$, prevents us from establishing any simple association.

-On the {\it ab initio} side, the single pole PPA model, has been extensively used in $GW$ and similar approaches beyond DFT, even for systems with several prominent poles in their response functions.
-The MPA representation captures such a multipole behavior, and the spectral weight of its dominant pole provides a quantitative measure of how far is the PPA description.
+On the {\it ab initio} side, the (single-pole) PPA model, has been extensively used in $GW$ and similar approaches beyond DFT, even for systems with several prominent poles in their response functions.
+The MPA representation captures such a multipole behavior, and the spectral weight of its dominant pole provides a quantitative measure of the unsuitability of a (single-pole) PPA description.

-Fig.~\ref{fig:main-peak} shows the spectral weight and the energy position of the main MPA pole in the response function of the 25 studied metals.
-According to Eq.~\eqref{eq:PPA_q0}, in PPA the spectral weight should equal the plasmon energy, represented by the black dashed line.
-The gray dashed line indicates half of the total spectral, $\Re[2 R]=\Re[\Omega]/2$.
-The results show that Na, Mg, Al, K, and Sn are the systems well described by PPA, and the plasmon of Al has the largest spectral weight of all the metals.
-For Be, Li, Ca, W, Ta, Pb, and Tl the main pole has nearly half the total spectral weight, while for the remaining metals has even smaller weights.
-Ag has the smallest spectral weight and one of the largest deviations from PPA.
+Fig.~\ref{fig:main-peak} shows the spectral weight and the energy position of the main MPA pole in the response function of the 26 studied metals.
+According to Eq.~\eqref{eq:PPA_q0}, in PPA the spectral weight should equal the plasmon energy, which is represented by the black dashed line.
+As a guide to eye, the gray dashed line indicates half of the total spectral, $\Re[2 R]=\Re[\Omega]/2$.
+The results show that Na, Mg, Al, K, and Sn are the systems well described by a (single-pole) PPA model, and the plasmon of Al has the largest spectral weight of all the metals.
+For Li, Be, Ca, W, Os, Ta, Tl, and Pb the main pole carries nearly half the total spectral weight, whereas for the remaining metals it contributes even less, with Ag exhibiting the smallest spectral weight and representing one of the systems furthest from a (single-pole) PPA picture.